-I already talked about healthy benefits of pumpkins/squash, but to repeat myself just in case if you didn’t first time:
+I already talked about the health benefits of pumpkins/squash, but to repeat myself just in case if you didn’t the first time:

 - Pumpkin seeds and oil contains vitamins A , B1, B2 , B6, C , D, E , K and minerals (calcium, magnesium , potassium , zinc, as the dominant mineral components).